L-A-Sandhu/PIV_WSP/README.md

-# Time Series Forecasting with LSTM and TCN Models
+# Wind Speed Time Series Forecasting with LSTM and TCN Models Using Physics-Informed Vectors

-This project implements a machine learning framework for time series forecasting using Long Short-Term Memory (LSTM) networks and Temporal Convolutional Networks (TCN).
-The aim is to enhance predictive accuracy through Integrating Physics Informed Vectors as an input and part of loss function.
-The block diagram of the proposed work is given below
+This repository implements a state-of-the-art machine learning framework that integrates **Physics-Informed Vectors (PIV)** with **Long Short-Term Memory (LSTM)** and **Temporal Convolutional Networks (TCN)** for improved wind speed forecasting.
+The project enhances predictive accuracy by incorporating domain-specific physical knowledge and custom hybrid loss functions.

-### Block Diagram
+## Overview of the Proposed Methodology

+Below is a block diagram that outlines the framework, including data preprocessing, Physics-Informed Vector computation, and model training using LSTM and TCN architectures:

 ![Block Diagram](block.png)

 ## Table of Contents
 - [Installation](#installation)